unblinking/saltpack/specs/saltpack_encryption_v2.md

 The message is chunked into 1MB chunks.
 A sequential nonce used for the encryption and MAC's ensures that the 1MB chunks cannot be reordered.
-The end of the message is marked with an empty chunk — encrypted and MAC'ed the same way — to prevent truncation attacks.
+The end of the message is marked with an authenticated flag to prevent truncation attacks.

 Though the scheme is designed with the intent of having multiple per-device keys for each recipient, the implementation treats all recipient keys